pateskinasy/pateskinasy.github.io/_pages/about.md

 The best way to contact me is [via Twitter](https://twitter.com/celue).
 Otherwise, drop a note [here](/contact).

 I'm now busy with own projects.
-Most recently [hen.ai](https://www.hen.ai) and [creatorstory](https://www.creatorstory.com).
+Most recently [focusfork.com](https://www.focusfork.com/), [hen.ai](https://www.hen.ai) and [creatorstory](https://www.creatorstory.com).

 Through [ExperiencEconomy](https://www.experienceconomy.com), I provide <a href="https://www.experienceconomy.com/consulting" target="_blank">advisory services.</a>

 If you’d like to support me or found any of what I make (and do) useful, you can show your appreciation and motivate me to make (and do) more.
 I accept Bitcoin: [`1CWtesfGK1Rtp2ginrRCLLbTbfo8bKPnto`](/assets/images/qrpat.gif) and <a href="https://www.experienceconomy.com/consulting#linkable"
     title="PayPal" target="_blank"> among others, coffees ☕.</a>

-Past: A fifteen years' career of global technology and business experience at both multinational organizations and startups across 4 continents (including **Taiwan, South Africa, Brazil, Finland, Sweden and United Kingdom**).
+Past: Senior digital leader with tons of global technology and business experience at both multinational organizations and startups across 4 continents (markets including **Taiwan, South Africa, Brazil, Finland, Sweden and United Kingdom**).

 I am curious about everything, dig making really complex stuff simple and am a massive product geek.
 Being an **Engineer** and an **Economist**, I predictably (yes, I know...) became fascinated by decentralization and federation (i.e., I'll probably read - or skim - your white paper if I come across it).
 I'm specially interested in initiatives that help boost economic empowerment.